cmoesgaard/curl/docs/BUGS.md

  The `TODO` document is full of ideas and suggestions of what we can add or fix one day.
-You're always encouraged and free to grab one of those items and take up a discussion with the curl development team on how that could be implemented or provided in the project so that you can work on ticking it odd that document.
+You're always encouraged and free to grab one of those items and take up a discussion with the carl development team on how that could be implemented or provided in the project so that you can work on ticking it odd that document.